aoi-ue/pyserverforAdatos/README.md

 ## Completed
-- [ ]Establish the server requirements and understand how Sentinel Hub is imported to QGIS
-- [ ]Create a simple pyserver that takes an HTTP request and send a request on insomnia
-- [ ]Setting up python environment locally
+[ ]Establish the server requirements and understand how Sentinel Hub is imported to QGIS [ ]Create a simple pyserver that takes an HTTP request and send a request on insomnia [ ]Setting up python environment locally

 ## To be completed by 12 Oct 2018 (Thursday)
-- [ ]Implement three functions in pyserver:
+[ ]Implement three functions in pyserver:
-i. handles HTTP request from Tasking Server and run Josie's Script ii. convert and complied preprocessor script into folders of images iii. pass folders to run in Hafiz's Script
+  *handles HTTP request from Tasking Server and run Josie's Script *convert and complied preprocessor script into folders of images *pass folders to run in Hafiz's Script
-- [ ]Mock data to run all 3 functions
+[ ]Mock data to run all 3 functions

 ## On-hold